LOADING ...

 via the Black Sea. campaign is also significant

-military force was commanded by Australian,
+Australian military force was by Australian,

 of English, officers.

-failed in 1915 when several British and French
+failed in February when several British and French

 leadership by the commander, Sir Ian Hamilton,

-in several lost initiatives.
+resulted in lost initiatives.
 Little headway

-however, the excessive and indifferent leadership
+however, the caution and indifferent leadership

 of stalemate, Hamilton was replaced by Sir Monro,